Khalih-01/Apple-AppStore-SQL-Project/README.md

 Utilities | Flashlight Ⓞ | 5
 Weather | NOAA Hi-Def Radar Pro -  Storm Warnings, Hurricane Tracker & Weather Forecast"	| 5

-This shows the app with the highest number of ratings and the best ratings, so our stakeholder can check this apps out as they are the top performers and try to emulate
+This shows the app with the highest number of ratings and the best ratings, so the stakeholder can check this apps out as they are the top performers and try to emulate them

-FINAL RECOMMENDATIONS
+## RECOMMENDATIONS
-Paid apps have better ratings
+**1. Paid apps have better ratings.**
+- This could be due to a number of reasons so users who pay for an app may have higher engagement and perceive more value leading to the better ratings, the stakeholder should consider charging a certain amount if they perceive their app is good.

+**2. Apps supporting between 10 – 30 languages have better ratings.**
+-It is not really about the quantity of languages your app supports, it is more about focusing on the right languages for your app.

-Apps supporting between 10 – 30 languages have better ratings Apps in the Finance and book genres have lower ratings Apps with longer descriptions have better ratings
+**3. Apps in the Finance and book genres have lower ratings.**
+- Finance and book genres have lower ratings meaning users needs are not fully met so this can represent a market opportunity because if the stakeholder can create a quality app in these categories that addresses user needs better than the current offerings there is potential for high user ratings and market penetration.

+**4. Apps with longer descriptions have better ratings.**
+- Users likely appreciate having a clear understanding of the apps features and capabilities before they download so a detailed well crafted app description can set clear expectations and eventually increase the satisfaction of users.

-A new app should aim for an average rating above 3.5 we see that the average app has a rating of about 3.5 so in order to stand out
+** 5. A new app should aim for an average rating above 3.5.**
+- The average app has a rating of about 3.5 so in order to stand out A new app should aim for an average rating above 3.5.

+**6. Apps in the games and entertainment genres have high competion.**
-Apps in the games and entertainment  genres have high competion Have a very high volume of apps which could suggest market saturation so entering this spaces might be challenging due to high competition however it also suggest high user demand in this sectors
+- Apps in the games and entertainment genres have a very high volume of apps which could suggest market saturation so entering this spaces might be challenging due to high competition however it also suggest high user demand in this sectors.